 No need to believe in fairy tale romances to feel uneasy at the idea of the words wedding and regret in the same sentence.
 While regretting your choice of a partner probably tops the list of horrifying wedding regrets, a common regret is couples regretting how much they spent on their wedding.
-Wedding costs are at an all-time high, so it makes sense to think long and hard about your wedding budget.
+A new Credello wedding survey of 1000 people who were either married, separated or divorced found that 20% of all respondents said they thought their wedding was unnecessarily expensive.
+Wedding costs are at an all-time high, so it makes sense to think long and hard about your&wedding budget.

 Common is not an exaggeration: Across the pond, 40% of married Brits regret how much they spent on their wedding, and a third of them wish they had used that money to purchase real estate instead, according to a survey by Barclays.
 Sure, there are cultural differences between the U.K. and the U.S., but chances are, between inflation and housing market prices, lots of Americans would agree.

 Arash Fayz, founder and executive director of LA Tutors 123, a test prep and private tutoring company based in Los Angeles, is one of them: “Coming from a traditional Persian Jewish family and being a newlywed (as of March 2022), we had an extravagant wedding with over 250 guests which cost over $200,00 and lasted about four hours,” he says.